Cremation is fast becoming the

 Asides from having a large immigrant population, we have become more of a transient society, so it is inevitable that more people are dying away from home.
 Unfortunately, the transportation of a body can be costly, especially if it requires international shipping.
-For this reason, may families choose to have a direct cremation conducted at the place of death, and then arrange for the cremated remains to be shipped back home, or even collected in person.
+For this reason, many families choose to have a direct cremation conducted at the place of death, and then arrange for the cremated remains to be shipped back home, or even collected in person.
 Cremated remains can be carried on in hand luggage on most airlines.
-For more information on transporting cremated remains, visit our section on funeral shipping, New Hampshire NH
+For more information on transporting cremated remains, read our guide to Transporting New Hampshire NH